hyemdanu/clinicore/README.md

 <img width="849" height="260" alt="image" src="https://github.com/user-attachments/assets/d4f7763f-08f9-4dea-848e-476ca41eae95" />

+This project is being undertaken by the development team Lattice Labs, comprised of undergraduate students majoring in Computer Science at California State University, Sacramento.
 This project is aimed at creating a fluid and dynamic EHR system for our client's medical practice.
+It will replace their current EHR system with a more modern and custom built system.

 ## Features